-Spherical single-particle energy level calculations produce reasonable results for alpha, beta, positron, and electron capture transitions8-18, 29-33.
-Neutron excess chlorine isotopes also have the potential to decay via neutron emission modes.
-However, these decays have not been observed in chlorine 34-36.
+Spherical single-particle energy level calculations produce reasonable results for alpha, beta, positron, and electron capture transitions8-19, 29-33, and spontaneous fission38-51.
+Neutron excess argon isotopes also have the potential to decay via neutron emission modes.
+However, these decays have not been observed in argon34-36.
 The single-particle model is not the best approach for neutron emission calculations, and these decay modes are not included in this paper.
-Therefore, the results for the heaviest neutron excess chlorine nuclei only include the alpha decay, beta decay, positron decay, and electron capture modes.
+Therefore, the results for the heaviest neutron excess argon nuclei only include the alpha decay, beta decay, positron decay, electron capture, and spontaneous fission modes.
 Except as noted previously, the single-particle model should provide reasonable results for the systems considered in the paper.